tc39/proposal-type-annotations/README.md

 proposal).
 After a few years, on top of that proposal, a standard type system ("type hints") was added to Python.
 See the [References section](#References) for links to the two proposals.

+The proposal here differs significantly from Python's types, as the types in this proposal are entirely ignored, not evaluated as expressions or accessible at runtime as metadata.
+This difference is largely motivated by the existing community precedent, where JS type systems do not tend to use JS expression grammar for their types, so it is not possible to evaluate them as such.

 Ruby, in v3,  has now also implemented RBS: type definitions that sit _beside_ the code and are not part of it.
 See the [References section](#References) for more information.